Remote Logging with Syslog¶

 The options in this section control which log messages will be sent to the remote log server.

 When set, all log messages from all areas are sent to the server.

 Main system log messages that do not fall into other categories.

 - Firewall Events

 Firewall log messages in raw format.
-The format of the raw log is covered on the documentation wiki article on the Filter Log Format
+The format of the raw log is covered in Raw Filter Log Format.

 - DNS Events